Background GradientBackground Gradient

 Inkeep, on the other hand, provides a declarative TypeScript SDK that allows developers to define, connect, and manage multiple agents programmatically, enabling complex agent workflows and customization.
 This SDK is designed to give developers a high degree of control and flexibility, which enhances the developer experience.

 But what separates Inkeep even further is the interoperability between going from code to UI, and vice versa.
-This means that developers can build multi-agent systems in decorative typescript, and push to UI to show their work visually to business teams.
+This means that developers can build multi-agent systems in declarative TypeScript, and push to UI to show their work visually to business teams.
 Business teams, on the other hand, can build visually, and send their visually built automations to developers in code.
 Inkeep's framework is highly interoperable in both modalities.

 Practical Implications: Where Each Platform Excels